 Packing a diaper bag seems simple… until you actually leave the house with a baby.

-Over time, I’ve found a simple system that works for us.
+After months of trial and error, I’ve settled on a simple system that works for us.

-This is exactly what I keep in my diaper bag — the essentials I actually use, what I keep stocked at all times, and a few things that make being out with a baby a lot easier.
+These are the diaper bag essentials I keep stocked at all times, the items I reach for most often, and a few things that make outings with a baby much easier.

 If you’re in the early newborn stage, I put everything together here: Newborn Survival Guide for First Time Moms (What Actually Helps)

-These diaper bag essentials for new moms are what I keep stocked at all times.
+These are the diaper bag essentials I keep stocked at all times.

 1. Diapers (More Than You Think You’ll Need)